hashicorp/terraform/.github/pull_request_template.md

 <!--

 Describe in detail the changes you are proposing, and the rationale.

-Also, if it's practical, please provide an example config and commands for manually testing this change with Terraform CLI.
-(This isn't always possible, but it can enable better and faster reviews for your PR.)
+If practical, describe how to manually test the change; this isn't always possible, but it makes PRs easier and faster to review.

 See the contributing guide:

 https://github.com/hashicorp/terraform/blob/main/.github/CONTRIBUTING.md

 -->

+## Reason for change

+## Old behavior

+## New behavior

+## How to verify

+### Example config

+### Commands

 <!--